less/old-lesscss.org/templates/pages/reference.md

 Output:

-    #808080 (hsl(90, 0%, 50%))
+    #808080 // hsl(90, 0%, 50%)
 ###contrast
 Choose which of two colors provides the greatest contrast with another.
 This is useful for ensuring that a color is readable against a background, which is also useful for accessibility compliance.
 This function works the same way as the [contrast function in Compass for SASS](http://compass-style.org/reference/compass/utilities/color/contrast/).
 In accordance with [WCAG 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef), colors are compared using their luma value, not their lightness.

 Parameters:

 * `color`: A color object to compare against.
-* `dark`: A designated dark color (defaults to black).
+* `dark`: optional - A designated dark color (defaults to black).
-* `light`: A designated light color (defaults to white).
+* `light`: optional - A designated light color (defaults to white).
-* `threshold`: A percentage 0-100% specifying where the transition from "dark" to "light" is (defaults to 43%).
+* `threshold`: optional - A percentage 0-100% specifying where the transition from "dark" to "light" is (defaults to 43%).
 This is used to bias the contrast one way or another, for example to allow you to decide whether a 50% grey background should result in black or white text.
 You would generally set this lower for 'lighter' palettes, higher for 'darker' ones.
+Defaults to 43%.

 Returns: `color`